ghubliming/PoE_WS24/PoE_Retake/4/(P2-6 --Ex 4 Perfect Competition) (SS25-PoE_Retake-4).md

 - **Reasoning:** At the break-even quantity, the price is set where $p = MC = AC$.
 - From Step 2, when $q = 10$, $p = MC = 25$.
 So, the equilibrium price is $p = 25$.

+> [!tip] MC and AC Deep Logic
+> This statement explains the **first-order condition** for profit maximization.
+>
+> For any firm producing q > 0 units, profit maximization requires:
+> **p = MC(q)**
+>
+> This means price must equal marginal cost at the chosen output level.
+>
+> **Why this condition exists:**
+> - If p > MC: firm can increase profit by producing more
+> - If p < MC: firm loses money on additional units, should produce less
+> - Only when p = MC is profit maximized
+>
+> The phrase "which implies" suggests this condition leads to further conclusions about the firm's behavior or market outcomes in whatever context follows.
+>
+> *Not AC*
+> Because profit maximization uses **marginal analysis**, not average analysis.
+>
+> At the profit-maximizing quantity:
+> - **Marginal Revenue = Marginal Cost**
+> - In perfect competition, MR = price, so p = MC
+>
+> The logic: produce until the last unit adds exactly as much revenue as it costs.
+Beyond that point, additional units reduce total profit.
+逻辑：生产直到最后一个单位的收入与成本一样多。除此之外，额外的单位降低了总利润。
+>
+> AC determines whether you make profit (p > AC) or loss (p < AC), but MC determines the optimal quantity to produce. ^w04p07
+>
+> - Because profit maximization follows the **marginal principle**: keep producing as long as each additional unit adds more revenue than cost.
+> - **MC tells you**: should I produce one more unit?
+> - **AC tells you**: am I profitable overall?
+>
+> These are different questions.
+The optimal quantity depends on marginal comparisons, not averages.
+>
+> Example: If the 100th unit brings in $10 revenue but costs $8 (MC), produce it.
+Even if your AC is $12, that marginal unit still increases total profit by $2.
+> - Current situation: losing $2 per unit (price $10, AC $12)
+> - But marginal unit still adds $2 to total profit
+> - Eventually, as production increases, AC typically falls
+> - When AC drops below $10, the firm becomes profitable overall
+>
+> The firm produces at a loss now because it expects future profitability as average costs decrease with scale.

 **Step 4: Derive the Individual Firm’s Supply Function**
 - **Reasoning:** The firm’s supply function $q(p)$ comes from setting $p = MC(q)$, but firms only produce if $p \geq AC_{\text{min}}$, otherwise they produce $q = 0$.
 - **Calculation:**